LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Crystal-Weaver.md

 ## Level 2 - Crystalline Defence (min 1 Essence)
 The genasi gains the ability to bolster their defence with minerals from their immediate environment.

-As an action, the Genasi can expend an amount of essence up to their \[PROF\] bonus to increase their AC by the amount of essence expended
+As an action, the Genasi can expend an amount of essence up to their \[PROF\] bonus to increase their AC by the amount of essence expended.